dagi2002/Seranet/README.md

 - Proceed to checkout
 - Complete payment via Telebirr

-## Telebirr Payment Integration
+## Telebirr Payment Integration (Demo Mode)

-The MVP includes a Telebirr edge function at `/functions/telebirr-payment` with two endpoints:
+The MVP includes a Telebirr edge function at `/functions/telebirr-payment` operating in DEMO MODE.
+No real Telebirr calls are made.
 ### `/initiate`
 Initiates a payment request
 ```json